BrianRusk/earlyTemplates/README.md

 # earlyTemplates
-A collection of basic rmarkdown templates
+A collection of basic rmarkdown templates in an r package.